Giveth/milestonetracker/README.md

 Before actually encoding the list of Milestones, it is important to have specific details defined, as they will be needed for each Milestone:

-1. description: A detailed description of the Milestone, ideally all important information is laid our transparently in this description, including the Payment Amount, the person/group receiving the payment and the requirements.
+1. description: A detailed description of the Milestone, ideally all important information is laid out transparently in this description, including the payment amount, the person/group receiving the payment and the expectations of what it takes to complete this milestone.

 2. url: A website that has more information about this Milestone, potentially a Swarm gateway.